 Early in his career, Jim co-founded CRC Electronics, a start-up that manufactured videotape automation systems for program origination, time-shifting and commercial insertion.
 That company was sold to Texscan in 1982; its technology dominated the market for tape-based local ad insertion for US cable companies until the advent of server-based solutions in the late nineties.

 Most recently, Jim served as Chairman and CEO at OpenTV Corp., a publicly traded San Francisco-based software company, for three years beginning in March of 2004.
 OpenTV is a leading developer of operating software and applications for digital set-top boxes.
-In January 2007, OpenTV's largest shareholder, Liberty Media, sold its controlling stake to The Kudelski Group of Switzerland.
+In January 2007, OpenTV's largest shareholder, Liberty Media, sold its controlling stake to The Kudelski Group of Switzerland; Jim retired and became Vice Chairman.
 In 2009 Kudelski took the company private.

 Prior to joining Time Warner's Cable's corporate office in 1986, Jim held a variety of engineering and operating positions with two cable companies in Hawaii, Oceanic Cable and Waianae Cablevision.
 Time Warner Cable's antecedent, Time Inc. subsidiary ATC, eventually acquired those companies.

 Jim's interest in electronics and technology began with amateur radio in high school and continued at Cornell University, where he studied electrical engineering.
 During his military service he attended and then taught at the U.S. Army Air Defense Command School at Fort Bliss, Texas.